 The formula milks earlier mentioned are those that are made to be given to babies from birth and note that apart from the first infant milk, you should always seek medical advice before switching your baby to any of the specially formulated milks.

 This formula is marketed as a specially designed milk that will aid your child’s rapid growth and development between 6 to 12 months.
+You can learn more about baby growth spurts here.
 They are mostly enriched with essential vitamins which your child can richly get better by eating nutritious solid food.

 At 6 months, you can introduce homemade food for your baby and the baby weaning guide is a good information guide that new mums who are not sure of how to start the weaning journey can invest in.
 Your baby does not really need follow-on milk and can continue with first milk as a main drink if you start making homemade solid food from 6 months.

 Soy formula is made from soya beans as against cow’s milk.
 It is normally given to babies that are allergic to cow’s milk.

 Goodnight formula is a special one that has cereal added to it and it is believed to make babies sleep well.